LSS-USP/pmv_experiment/README.md

 There you will find a `README.md` file that better describes the steps needed to rerun the scenarios.

-#### `utils` folder

-This folder holds useful scripts that you might find useful if you want to reproduce everything that we used.
-For instance, here you can find a Jupyter Notebook that generates the `map.xml` file used by the simulator in the second scenario of the experiment.

 #### scenario_1_validation

 This folder holds the results of the first scenario simulated.
 In the